-- 1. Family screening data being collected and analyzed for FY14. - 2.
-Families for FY15 screening being grown by Weyerhaeuser. - 3.
-Families for FY16 screening will be determined and a growing location needs to be found (Rayonier grew FY11 and FY12 seedlings; Plum Creek grew FY13 seedlings; Arborgen grew FY14 seedlings; Weyerhaeuser growing FY15).
+- 1. Families for FY17 screening will be grown by Rayonier. - 2.
+Families for FY18 will be determined and a growing location needs to be found (Rayonier grew FY11, FY12 and FY17 seedlings; Plum Creek grew FY13 and FY16 seedlings; Arborgen grew FY14 seedlings; Weyerhaeuser growing FY15).